B4PT0R/reflex_wrapper/README.md

 @rx.page() # Decorators still work
 def index():
-    cnt=Counter(count=10,background='blue') # we can intialize the count state value directly from props cnt.count=5
+    cnt1=Counter(count=10,background='blue') # we can intialize the count state value directly from props cnt2=Counter()
+    cnt2.count=5
-    cnt.background='green' # we can also edit via attribute style access after instantiation btn1=rx.button("Click to add 2",on_click=cnt.set_count(cnt.count+2)) # we can use state setters like this cnt2=Counter(count=cnt.twice_the_count) # we can link a second counter's state to some state var of the first, thus synchronizing the second counter. box=rx.box(
+    cnt2.background='green' # we can also edit via attribute style access after instantiation btn1=rx.button("Click to add 2 to the first counter",on_click=cnt1.set_count(cnt1.count+2)) # state variables / methods / setters can be accessed directly from the component instance cnt3=Counter(count=cnt1.twice_the_count) # we can enforce cnt3's count to echo some (computed) state var of cnt1. (methods modifying cnt3's count will have no visible effect anymore) lbl1=rx.text(cnt3.count) # will show cnt1.twice_the_count
-        cnt,
-        cnt2
-        btn1,
+    box=rx.box(
+        cnt1,
+        cnt2,
+        cnt3,
+        lbl1,
+        btn1
     )
     return box